DamianZaremba/damianzaremba.co.uk/content/_posts/2010-12-12-unix-time-to-human-readable.markdown

 layout: post
 title: Unix time to human readable?
 tags:
-- FOSS
+- Foss
-- Knowledge Base
+- Knowledge base
 ---

 You can quickly convert Unix time to a human readable format by using the date command.
 This proves to be very helpful for bash scripts etc when you don't feel like calling out to Perl.